-To dig deeper into how consumers feel about sustainability in the fashion industry, we commissioned an online survey of 2,000 consumers (1,000 in the US and 1,000 in the UK) in April 2019.
+To further understand how consumers feel about sustainability in the fashion industry, we commissioned an online survey of 2,000 consumers (1,000 in the US and 1,000 in the UK) in April 2019.
 The results revealed a number of interesting insights and contrasts that every retailer should know in order to stay on top of this growing expectation.
-Here are 10 statistics derived from the survey that every retailer should know.
+Here are 10 statistics derived from the survey.

 Consumer Perspectives on Sustainable Fashion: Top 10 Statistics